alfonsosn/evalyo/weekly_reports/week_two.md

 ### Marshall

 - [x] Work to create a small mobile friendly wireframe.
+- [x] Watch "JavaScript for Developers" on Youtube
 - [x] Install NodeJS on laptop.
 - [x] Run HelloWorld.js with NodeJs